 Whether an insurance policy is sold to an individual or to a business, the policy represents a promise to indemnify the customer in the event of a covered loss.
 Our claim process includes timely identification and communication of all applicable coverages and limits, and our overarching imperative is to pay what we owe.
 Informing our customers about the scope of their coverage is an important part of our claim process.
-We communicate with our customers through a variety of channels, including: our website, www.travelers.com; our application and customer portal, MyTravelers®; letters; emails; and text messages and telephone conversations with Claim professionals.
+We communicate with our customers through a variety of channels, including: our website, www.travelers.com; our application and customer portal, MyTravelers[®]; letters; emails; and text messages and telephone conversations with Claim professionals.
 In addition, for certain claim types, Travelers loss consultants are available to provide our customers with information about coverage, deductibles and probable impact to loss history before a claim is filed to help them make an informed decision that is in their best interest.

 We continue to expand the availability of digital tools that provide claim status updates and facilitate communication with Claim and medical professionals throughout the claim process.
-These tools provide access to medical and physical damage reports and payments issued and allow for secure communications with Claim and medical professionals throughout the process.
-As part of Travelers' broader MyTravelers digital portal, we make it easy for customers to see their coverage and claim information in one place.
+These tools provide access to medical and physical damage reports and payments issued and allow for secure communications with Claim and medical professionals.